Get up. Brush your teeth. Put on your pants. Go to the office. That’s reality.

 AR development spans decades.
 Much of the early work dates to universities such as MIT’s Media Lab and pioneers the likes of Thad Starner — now the technical lead for Alphabet’s Google Glass smart glasses — who used to wear heavy belt packs of batteries attached to AR goggles in its infancy.

-Google Glass, the ill-fated consumer fashion faux pas, has since been rebirthed as a less conspicuous, behind the scenes technology for use in warehouses and manufacturing.
+Google Glass has been rebirthed as a less conspicuous, behind the scenes technology for use in warehouses and manufacturing.
 Today Glass is being used by workers for access to training videos and hands-on help from colleagues.